 Last on my list should always be your last resort to living a sustainable life and that is to compost and recycle.
 Sure, both are great for the environment but remember that they are not available in some countries and a lot of things are not recyclable or compostable.
-So before thinking about either, think about the seven other ways you can reduce your waste!
+So before thinking about either, think about the eight other ways you can reduce your waste!

 A Guide To Zero-Waste Living

 This was my guide to a zero-waste lifestyle.
 These tips are coming from a beginner-conscious consumer and I hope they inspired you to adopt more sustainable habits and to just reduce your waste 🤍!
 Have a wonderful weekend and I’ll see you next time!

 See more on my Instagram & Twitter

 These are great ideas!
 I’ve been trying more and more to buy already-loved items.
 Especially when it comes to Christmas since it’s so expensive to buy brand new toys that will only get played with a short time anyway!

 So many great tips I wish more people would live this way it would make a huge difference for certain.
 I love those spray bottles too!

 yes i wish that too!! that’s why I wanted to share more about it!! thanks for passing by 😍

 I love the idea of zero waste living.
 It makes things so much easier and even cheaper sometimes.
 You not only are saving the environment, but a lot of times you can end up saving money too.

 yess exactly!!
 It’s great